oshri1997/TalkBuzz--client/README.md

 2. Below the post, find the comment section.
 3. Type your comment and click "Submit."
 ## Liking
-1. Simply click the "Like" button below a post to show your appreciation.
+1. Simply click the "Like" button below a post/comment/reply to show your appreciation.
 ## Adding Friends

 1. Go to the homepage.